dreamthought/corporate-repo-governer/README.md

 # Caveats

 * Since this is a server to server application for a corporate entity, I chose to use a github APP and signed JWT tokens generated from the RSA key provided by github.
 Sadly due to the structure of this, I've had trouble getting it imported into the key store.
 Due to library avilablily I can't easily work with the base64 decoded varient.
-I've looked at the sources of two public open source projects providing Java GitHub API's (https://github.com/kohsuke/github-api.git github-api) and [https://github.com/jcabi/jcabi-github jcabi-github].
+I've looked at the sources of two public open source projects providing Java GitHub API's [github-api](https://github.com/kohsuke/github-api.git) and [jcabi-github](https://github.com/jcabi/jcabi-github jcabi-github).
 Both of these appear to aovid dealing with JWTs; clearly an area where JVM using partners may have issues.
 Given a little longer, I'm sure I would have found a work around.

 Give me a shout if you have questions at raf AT dreamthought.com